YoucefB25/IndexationWeb_TP3_YoucefBoulfad/README.md

 I later discover that many different product URLs actually point to the same products : same title, same variant, same price, same country of origin, same brand, but with different URLs, like here https://web-scraping.dev/product/1 and here https://web-scraping.dev/product/13.
 I treat these as duplicates and finally get 46 unique products (unique title-variant associations) out of 132 unique URLs of products.

 I then store the constituted file under the name "extracted_products.json".
 It will be used later for tokenization, embedding, and search.

+I also add a unique identifier to each of the 46 products, because I later discover that it's more practical when aggregating different search results containing the same products.

-On the other hand, the initial index files used for this process are stored in the folder "initial_index_files", and not used for the rest of the code.
+On the other hand, the initial index files used for this process are stored in the folder "initial_index_files", and mostly not used for the rest of the code.

 2) Tokenization of the extracted_products file : extracted_products.json --> product_tokenization.py --> tokenized_products.json :